 Other nomination material should include, but not be limited to, examples of the nominee’s work, such as articles, books and electronic productions.
 All the material will become a part of the permanent hall of fame collection at Indiana University.

-The 12 leading nominations are reviewed by the full board of directors along with any supplemental material at a meeting in Indianapolis by early May.
-The new class of inductees are selected and notified immediately of the plans for their October induction into the hall of fame in Bloomington.
+The 12 leading nominations are reviewed by the full board of directors along with any supplemental material at a meeting in Indianapolis by late November.
+The new class of inductees are selected and notified immediately of the plans for their May induction into the hall of fame.

 Guidelines for nomination: